-- 1. Cossall Neighbourhood Plan sets out a clear vision for the next 15 years.
+- Cossall Neighbourhood Plan sets out a clear vision for the next 15 years.
 It focuses on the issues that matter to the community and that were identified during consultation with residents, local businesses, community groups and others.
 The Vision Statement reflects the aspirations of the community for Cossall, and the Neighbourhood Plan policies provide a framework to ensure that new development contributes to achieving that Vision. - 2.
 Cossall is a rural Parish set amongst an attractive landscape.
 Open countryside can be viewed from almost every part of the Parish and adds to Cossall's distinctive character.
 Protecting the surrounding countryside, the open green spaces and the greenbelt from further development is important to residents and visitors alike and will remain central to all decisions taken on future development. - 3.
 The Neighbourhood Plan will therefore seek to ensure that future development is in sustainable locations and meets local needs.
 It will be in keeping with the surrounding area and supported by a good road network. - 4.
-Policies will address concerns about the increase in traffic and issues surrounding safety on the roads, including motorists exceeding the speed limits and heavy vehicles exceeding the weight limits.
-The Parish Council will work closely with planners to improve road safety throughout the Parish for all road users, including motorists, pedestrians, cyclists and horse riders. - 5.
+Concerns about the increase in traffic and issues surrounding safety on the roads, including motorists exceeding the speed limits and heavy vehicles exceeding the weight limits will be investigated and monitored.
+The NPSG will work closely with Nottinghamshire County Council and Broxtowe Borough Councils' transport and highways planners to improve road safety throughout the Parish for all road users, including motorists, pedestrians, cyclists and horse riders. - 5.
 Policies for the natural environment will protect the landscape, greenbelt, open views and green spaces and ensure wildlife habitats and biodiversity are protected. - 6.
 Policies will support local businesses and help provide more opportunities for increased local employment where possible.
-The Parish Council will work with transport providers to provide a more flexible and viable bus service and with education providers to ensure places are available for local children as Cossall and Awsworth's population increases. - Residents will continue to be kept informed of activities and events taking place in the Parish and existing facilities will be preserved and where possible enhanced.
+The NPSG will work with transport providers to provide a more flexible and viable bus service and with education providers to ensure places are available for local children as Cossall and Awsworth's population increases. - 7.
+Residents will continue to be kept informed of activities and events taking place in the Parish and existing facilities will be preserved and where possible enhanced.
 The aim will be to maintain and boost the existing strong community spirit where everyone feels a sense of belonging. - 8.
-The Plan will be kept under review by Cossall Parish Council to ensure it reflects changing needs locally and changes to legislation at a local or national level.
+The Plan will be kept under review by the NPSG to ensure it reflects changing needs locally and changes to legislation at a local or national level.